ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 {::boilerplate bcp14}

-This document contains non-normative examples of partial and complete HTTP messages.
+This document contains non-normative examples of partial and complete HTTP messages, JSON structures, URLs, query components, keys, and other elements.
 Some examples use a single trailing backslash '\' to indicate line wrapping for long values, as per {{!RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.

 ## Roles